-Store rankings are based on every store that generates revenue in Ireland.
+Store rankings are based on every store that generates revenue in in Ireland.
 These stores can either have a national focus and only sell in their main country or operate on a global scale.
-For this evaluation, only revenue created in Ireland was considered.
+For this evaluation, only revenue created in in Ireland was considered.

 Digital Market Outlook by Statista

 The Digital Market Outlook presents up-to-date figures on markets of the digital economy.
 The comparable key figures are based on extensive analyses of relevant indicators from the areas of society, economy, and technology.